 Greenskythinking explores how innovation can change the world.
 It asks how best to unleash human ingenuity toward creating better social systems – food, energy, water, and others.
 It provides inspiration and offers support to those engaged with or curious about developing new ways of doing business that fit within environmental constraints and better serve society.

 Working with M&S, Interface, Cafe Direct, Lloyds, PWC, Dept BIS, Nesta and others we set-up the strategies, programmes, challenges, projects and ventures that bring us closer to a better future.
 I source and build demonstration businesses – glimpses for the market into a future where economic, social and environmental priorities are balanced and beyond.
+I’m curious about systems change and how to support transformation at scale by bringing the biggest types of organisations together.
+I’m also interested in how individuals have the power to unlock change and how we support them to do this at scale.

 Including recipes.
 Come for dinner.
 Bring some contentious discussion points.
 Lets talk about systems transformation.
 Collaboration.
 Social enterprise.